bardasoft/Xamarin.Forms.Popup/README.md

 ## A short note ##

 This project has a few documented issues.
 They are mostly related to iOS9.
+I cannot test everything in iOS because i don't have the test-devices.

 ## Initializing